Charlotte Stewart

 Charlotte Stewart (born February 27, 1941) is an American film and television actress.
+She is most famous for her role as the school teacher Eva Beadle Simms on Little House on the Prairie and her work with director David Lynch.

 Biography

-Stewart is most famous for her role as the school teacher Miss Beadle on Little House on the Prairie and her work with director David Lynch.

 Stewart graduated from the Pasadena Playhouse.
 Her first acting job was in the 1960 episode "The Glass Cage" on The Loretta Young Show.
 She has guest-starred on many television series ranging from Bonanza to The Office and the recurring role of Betty Briggs on Twin Peaks.
 She was also a prolific TV commercial actress.
 Her notable film appearances include Eraserhead and Tremors.
+Stewart has been married four times.
 In 1961, she met her first husband, Tim Considine, when she played Agnes Finley in the season-one episode "Deadline" of My Three Sons.
+They married in 1965 and divorced in 1969.
+Her second marriage to magician Jordan Hahn lasted from the late 1970s to the early 1980s.
+In 1992, Stewart married her third husband, David Banks.
+Following his death in 2012, she began a relationship with Michael Santos, and they married in 2015.

-In 2016, Stewart self-published her memoirs in a book entitled Little House in the Hollywood Hills.
+In 2016, Stewart self-published her memoirs in a book, Little House in the Hollywood Hills.